intervenehq/parser/README.md

 pnpm cli help
 ```

+## This is expensive!

+Indeed, the tool makes numerous LLM calls.

+You can use GPT 3.5 (or equivalent) which will make this a lot faster, cheaper but less accurate.
+You can go this route for simpler API calls that need to extract data from the user prompt.
+You can use the `--trivial` flag to do this

+However, the code can be optimized to use the less capable models for selective tasks.
+Open to PRs :)

+## What about other LLMs?
+This project works only with OpenAI models for now.
+I will be exploring other LLMs as well.
+Let me know [which one you want by opening an issue here](https://github.com/tryintervene/parser/issues/new?title=Request%20to%20integrate%20LLM:%20[LLM]&body=Hi,%20can%20you%20please%20add%20the%20following%20LLM%20to%20the%20parser:%20) or feel free to open a PR!

 ## Credits

-Credits to LangChain and LlamaIndex for the inspiration for some of the techniques.
+Credits to LangChain and LlamaIndex for the inspiration for some of the techniques used in the project.

-Special credits to [@rohanmayya](https://github.com/rohanmayya) for helping lay foundation for this project.
+Special credits to [@rohanmayya](https://github.com/rohanmayya) for helping lay the foundation for this project.